xiancode/TongJiSpider/README.md

 Start url
 ==========

-This project start url from Spider/Site.txt file You can modify that
+This project start url from D:\data\Site.txt file You can modify that